 Recipe Variations

-- Jack Daniels Barbecue Sauce {Copycat}.
-You also can use a Tennessee whiskey like Jack Daniels (follow the above directions for bourbon bbq sauce) for your own version of this popular store brand.
+- Jack Daniels BBQ Sauce.
+You also can use a Tennessee whiskey like Jack Daniels (follow the above directions for bourbon BBQ sauce) for your own version of this popular store brand.

 Serving Ideas